Stay ahead with our latest updates, inspiring stories, and breakthroughs that matter—showcasing our commitment to progress and driving what’s next

 The interiors are progressing well with restoration of the existing character features complete and the insertion of floors, stairs and main elements in place.
 The spiral staircases with curved glass balustrading abutting the stained glass windows are looking magnificent.

-Christ Church Teddington
+Christ Church design finalised

 We are very excited to share with you one of our latest fantastic projects which is a conversion of the existing Christ Church in Teddington into 6 exclusive and luxury apartments located over 4 levels.
 Careful consideration has been taken during the design process to ensure that all of the characteristic details are retained and exposed whilst allowing the new residential units to fit well and form part of the existing structure.
 We are looking forward to this development starting on site soon and to seeing the final outcome of all the hard work and efforts of the project team.